NinSean/NEDITOR/README.md

 # NINEDITOR
-edits the memory of applications (trying to make this as strong as possible)
+edits the memory of applications i did this and i have no plans on uploading it :)